CRollins6020/CRollins6020/README.md

 ## What You'll Find Here

-My GitHub houses my **Technical Writing Portfolio**, where I practice and showcase documentation skills through various sample projects.
-This portfolio reflects my approach to creating clear, user-focused documentation.
+This GitHub showcases my **Technical Writing Portfolio** — documentation that's **clear without oversimplification, comprehensive without overwhelming, and memorable without gimmicks**.
+I craft technical content that respects both the complexity of the subject and the reader's need for accessibility.

 ### Portfolio Highlights